barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

 ### Overview

-- A double‐linked list object would consist of a separate object with data fields `head` (a reference to the first list Node), `tail` (a reference to the last list Node), and size (the number of Nodes).
-Because both ends of the list are directly accessible, now insertion at either end is O(1); insertion else- where is still O(n).
+- A double‐linked datastructures.list object would consist of a separate object with data fields `head` (a reference to the first datastructures.list Node), `tail` (a reference to the last datastructures.list Node), and size (the number of Nodes).
+Because both ends of the datastructures.list are directly accessible, now insertion at either end is O(1); insertion else- where is still O(n).